hilbix/tino/rants/github-firewall.md

 ### Conclusion: You cannot use Semaphore without a GitHub Firewall

-The fix was too complicated for me to try out, as long as there are others.
+The fix was too complicated for me to try out, as long as there are others in the marketplace to try out.
 Here is the idea how to firewall Semaphore:

 - Create a secondary GitHub Account.
 - Configure Semaphore on that secondary account only.